BUILD YOUR SKILLS IN REFLECTIVE CONSULTATION & EXPERIENCE HOW TO USE REFLECTIVE CONSULTATION TO SUPPORT YOUR STAFF

 - All participants will need to complete a Memorandum of Understanding (MOU) before participating in the groups.

 - All participants will need to engage in an evaluation component as part of the offering.

-*except as stated in the MOU document if someone misses a session and needs to reschedule
+*except as stated in the MOU document (MassAIMH membership cost is not covered) if someone misses a session and needs to reschedule

 BENEFITS TO PARTICIPANTS: